EsGeh/rtes-synchronome-project/doc/1_system-design.md

 Tick detection may be unreliable for short periods (additional ticks, missing ticks).

-This should be recognized by the TickParser, whenever the 1-to-1 correspondence of internal and external ticks cannot be maintained.
-The system shall go into stubborn mode a), ignore detected ticks and follow the internal ticks.
+This is recognized by the TickParser, whenever the 1-to-1 correspondence of internal and external ticks cannot be maintained.
+The system then goes into stubborn mode a), ignores detected ticks and frame selection is then based on the internal ticks.
+As soon the tick detection becomes reliable, the system will again take into account detected ticks for synchronization.

 ### S3: Image Conversion